Speed is Important. Certainty is Everything.

 Market Context + What It Means

 The Portland multifamily market is entering a more favorable supply-demand dynamic heading into 2026.
-According to Northmarq, approximately 2,300 units were under construction, while vacancy levels ranged between 4.9% and 5.2%, indicating that the recent supply wave is beginning to ease.
+According to Northmarq, approximately 2,300 units were under construction, while vacancy levels ranged between 4.9% and 5.2%.
+This indicates that the recent supply wave is beginning to ease.

 For transitional, value-add assets, this shift is meaningful.
 As new deliveries slow and vacancy stabilizes, sponsors gain a more practical window to complete renovations, preserve leasing velocity, and move toward stabilized occupancy.

-Transactions involving imminent maturities and incomplete business plans require lenders capable of stepping into complex situations, restructuring existing debt, and delivering capital quickly.
+Transactions involving imminent maturities and incomplete business plans require lenders capable of stepping into complex situations.
+They must restructure existing debt and deliver capital quickly.
 Private lenders with balance sheet flexibility and execution certainty are often the only viable solution in these scenarios.

 By closing this $18.8 million value-add loan, EBSC Lending enabled the borrower to avoid default, complete renovations, and position the asset for stabilization within an improving market environment.